 Apple sauce!
 Everyone knows how to make it, I have found a way to do it with minimum processing and I love to add lots of spices to my apple sauce.
 This is great for Almond Pancakes or for Apple Sauce Souffle.

 This is a great recipe for folks who are gluten-free or who are on the GAPS or Specific Carbohydrate diet.
 Easy to make and tasty.
-Featured in the Hella Delicious 2012 Recipe Calendar.
+This recipe also makes fantastic waffles.

 - 3-4 eggs separated

 - 1/2 t salt